UDOOboard/Neo-Docs/docs/08_Arduino_M4_Processor/04_Programming.md

 #### Install UDOO NEO FOTA

-NOTE: If you use UDOOBuntu BETA 6 or later versions sikp the "Install UDOO NEO FOTA" step
+NOTE: If you use UDOOBuntu BETA 5 or previous versions you need to install the UDOO NEO FOTA (Firmware over the Air) Server Package while if you use UDOOBuntu BETA 6 or later versions sikp this step.

-If you use UDOOBuntu BETA 5 or previous versions you need to install the UDOO NEO FOTA (Firmware over the Air) Server Package.
-To do so you need to connect the board to internet using it either as a Computer or a Headless Device:
+* To Install the UDOO NEO FOTA you need to connect the board to internet using it either as a Computer or a Headless Device:

-* Use as a Headless Device: /Getting_Started/Use_as_a_headless_IoT_Device.html
-* Use as a Computer: /Getting_Started/Use_as_a_Computer.html
+-Use as a Headless Device: /Getting_Started/Use_as_a_headless_IoT_Device.html -Use as a Computer: /Getting_Started/Use_as_a_Computer.html

-Once you board is connected to internet open a terminal and type:
+* Once you board is connected to internet open a terminal and type:

 ```bash